-The post that introduced these games is unfortunately lost to time, as the original incarnation of our forums was deleted nearly 20 years ago; however, it has certainly left a legacy worthy of being associated with The Price Is Right.
+The post that introduced these games is unfortunately lost to time, as the original incarnation of our forums was deleted over 20 years ago; however, it has certainly left a legacy worthy of being associated with The Price Is Right.

 Why didn't Bob used a cordless microphone?

 Why did Bob sometimes enter the studio through the audience instead of the Big Doors?

 Generally for one of two reasons -– either the day’s first game was Golden Road, which takes up the entire stage and would have been seen way too early with a Door #2 entrance (and usually was before audience entrances became a thing), or the first game was something that blocked Door #2 and was annoying to set up during the first One-Bid.
 The second reason was most associated with Plinko and 3 Strikes, but it also applied to other games, such as Bonkers, One Away, and Pocket ¢hange.